cosmos/governance/submitting.md

 }

-# Final step: transaction command for submitting the proposal on-chain
+## Sending the transaction that submits your governance proposal

 ```gaiacli tx gov submit-proposal community-pool-spend <proposal.json> --from [key/address]```